-A Los Angeles born native, Estela Garcia is an actress, movement coach, deviser, community engagement specialist, mask maker/performer, teacher and tinkerer of materials.
-She received her MFA from Dell'Arte in ensemble based physical theater and was a student of the late Mary Overlie, Viewpoints originator.
-In addition to being Movement faculty at CalArts, Garcia is faculty at South Coast Repertory and a resident teaching artist for Center Theatre Group.
+A Los Angeles born native, Estela Garcia is a performer, movement coach, deviser, community engagement specialist, mask maker, teacher, and tinkerer of materials.
+She received her MFA from Dell'Arte in ensemble based physical theater.
+In addition to being Movement faculty at CalArts, Garcia is a resident teaching artist for Center Theatre Group.

-She has been a guest artist at Cal State LA, The University of Irvine, Cal State Northridge, and East LA Magnet, where she helped lead the creation of Ensemble Created Devised Work.
-In addition, Garcia has led art making, playwriting, mask performance, and acting workshops to communities all over LA and Orange County.
+She has been a guest artist at Cal State LA, The University of Irvine, Cal State Northridge, ELACC, and East LA Magnet, where she helped lead the creation of Ensemble Created Devised Work.
+This winter she was a visiting faculty at her alma mater DAI School of Physical Theatre where she taught a two week winter intensive.

 In February 2023, Garcia will be a featured artist on the panel PUPPETS, MASKS & CRANKIES: Shifting the Story.